akrobate67/chrome-hyperiums7/README.md

 ### In Game
 #### Global
 - Make URLs and e-mail addresses clickable
-- Live ticks at the bottom of each page
+- Live ticks at the bottom of all page
 - Link to player search in system messages
 - Highlight names of contacts in system messages
 - AvgP for leaving fleet messages
+- Live timeline at the bottom of all pages (hover ticks to show)

 #### Controlled planets
 - Planet statistics on Controlled planets page